Sending your ad traffic to a high-converting Facebook landing page is likely the single best (and easiest) way to maximize your Facebook ad spend.

 The best idea is to try out a few different destinations to figure out what works best for your business and for the type of audience you’re trying to convert (ex. cold traffic vs. retargeted traffic, mobile vs. desktop).

-We recommend that you do the following.
+We recommend that you do (or don't do) the following.

 1 - Don’t send ad traffic to your Facebook Business Page